 These are a few points that really stood out to me personally, things that I honestly search for when playing these wonderful, very expensive mediums of entertainment.

-- Sound Quality: When every footstep makes a different sound every time and changes with every different spot on the scenery, that's what makes a game stand out from the rest.
+- Sound Quality: When every footstep makes a different sound every time and changes with every different spot on the scenery, that makes a game stand out from the rest.

-- The Aiming: When Ethan raises whatever gun he's armed with, preparing to give the Bakers a bit of lead therapy, the gun feels heavy and are perfectly modeled.
+- The Aiming: When Ethan raises whatever gun he's armed with, preparing to give the Bakers a bit of lead therapy, the gun feels heavy and is perfectly modeled.

-- The Bravery of Trying a Different Approach and Succeeding: The common themes of fear I was hearing regarding this game were "I'm use to playing Resident Evil in first person" and "It has nothing to do with the story, new characters after so many years of the same crew is a bit worrying".
-Well, nay-sayers, I'm here to tell you that this game presents these things wonderfully and brings the series back to its routes.
+- The Bravery of Trying a Different Approach and Succeeding: The common themes of fear I was hearing regarding this game were "I'm used to playing Resident Evil in first-person" and "It has nothing to do with the story, new characters after so many years of the same crew is a bit worrying."
+Well, nay-sayers, I'm here to tell you that this game presents these things wonderfully and brings the series back to its roots.

 The Terror Level?

-Through the roof and not because an overwhelming amount of jump scares, which I deeply hate in anything regarding horror.
-There are jump scares, however, but they are very well placed and has plenty of panic and tension in between each one.
-The atmosphere is exactly what a Resident Evil game should have and, you'll easily find yourself swallowed up by this dark and decaying world (it took me ten hours to beat this game on normal because of how often I would freeze with fear).
+Through the roof and not because of an overwhelming amount of jump scares, which I deeply hate in anything regarding horror.
+There are jump scares, however, but they are very well placed and there is plenty of panic and tension in between each one.
+The atmosphere is exactly what a Resident Evil game should have and you'll easily find yourself swallowed up by this dark and decaying world (it took me ten hours to beat this game on normal because of how often I would freeze with fear).